 Trigger warning: This post touches on ongoing challenges living with depression and suicide which may be distressing for some readers.
 Please stop here if you find such information triggering.
-You can call the National CARE Hotline at 1800 202 6868 if you need assistance.
+You can call the helplines if you need assistance.

 It was a weekend, and I had just brought my boys out for a long walk around the reservoir near my home.
 I was proud of them.
 We had dinner together, and my wife who had been busy the whole day, was finishing up her work.
 And then the panic attack hit.